up42/simple-vegetation-indexes-block/README.md

 Writen in C++, the [OrfeoToolbox](https://www.orfeo-toolbox.org/) (OTB) is maintained by the French Space Agency &mdash; Centre National d'Études Spatiales (CNES).
-It consists of a serious of command line utilities to work with remote sensing data sets.
+It consists of a series of command line utilities to work with remote sensing data sets from a user point of view.
+It offers a toolkit/library to program remote sensing algorithms in C++.

 It has also a [Python API](https://www.orfeo-toolbox.org/CookBook/PythonAPI.html) and a [QGIS](https://www.orfeo-toolbox.org/CookBook/QGISInterface.html)